guedesantonio/foodbook/README.md

   ![img](./image/mern.jpeg)

   Foodbook is a MERN application that uses REDUX for state management and allows users to search for their favorite recipes.
-The users also can view more information about the recipes and save them to their personal profile page.
+The users also can view more information about the recipes and save them to their personal recipe book.

   ## Table of contents